 Beyond page URL, title, and headings, content is most influential on search engine rankings.
+Optimizing your content is often referred to as 'on-page SEO' or 'page optimization.'
 Repeat your keyword phrase several times throughout the page—once or twice in the opening and closing paragraphs, and two to four more times throughout the remaining content.
 Be authoritative.
-Strategically link to relevant sources and additional information—both within your organizations broad website and even to other websites which are useful.
+Strategically link to relevant sources and additional information—both within your organizations broad website and even to other websites which are useful to your end user.

 Don't forget to use bold, italics, heading tags (especially an H1), and other emphasis tags to highlight these keyword phrases—but don't overdo it.
 You still want your language and writing style to read naturally.
 Never sacrifice good writing for SEO.
 The best pages are written for the user, not for the search engine.
 Read more about SEO marketing to help you find new content opportunities.

 2. Update Your Content Regularly

 You've probably noticed that we feel pretty strongly about content.
 Search engines do, too.
 Regularly updated content is viewed as one of the best indicators of a site's relevancy, so be sure to keep it fresh.
 Audit your content on a set schedule (semesterly for example) and make updates as needed.

 Writing additional content, rich with keyword phrases, on your departmental news blog can also boost your search engine rankings.
 Blog posts can even be shorter updates about the specific topics you are targeting.
 Interlink your related CMS webpages and blog posts when it helps give the reader a better picture or additional information about the topic.